CodeSmile-0000011110110111/de.codesmile.luny/README.md

 ```
 if context.Reloads == nil then context.Reloads = 0 end
 ```
-I could show you how you can make multiple statements on the same line, but I simply do not wish to endorse this style.
+I could show you how you can make multiple statements on the same line, but I do not wish to endorse this style.

 If you ever find need for structuring things, use a table.
 The table is Lua's sole collection type, mimicking both a list and a key-value store.
 How you format the braces is entirely up to you: